eaudex/work-env/pyawesome/README.md

 # PYAWESOME #
 ## What is PYAWESOME ##
-This is a template for packaging your python code.
+This is a working template for packaging your python code.

 ## How to use PYAWESOME ##
 You simply clone everything under pyawesome.